 A vCISO can guide investments safely, ensuring activities do not open your organization up to more risk.
 That might involve supporting the expansion of your online presence, the roll-out of a new ERP system, decisions about technology initiatives and more.

 As a seasoned professional in the field of information security, vCISO’s also have a deep understanding of the latest threats, regulations, and technologies.
 They can provide invaluable guidance and support to help your organization stay secure.

 2. You’ll receive expert support — with less hassle and cost.

-The CISO role is expensive to fill, and such security leaders are in high demand, so talent is hard to find.
+The CISO role is expensive to fill, with current compensation ranging from $208K to $337K.
+Such security leaders are also in high demand, so talent is hard to find.

 With a vCISO, you’ll have access to an experienced information security professional without having to worry about the cost and hassle of recruiting, hiring, and managing a full-time employee.
 They can provide expert support when you need it, and you only pay for the time and services you use.

 3. They’re a critical facilitator of your culture of security.

 A vCISO can help facilitate a positive and secure culture within your organization.
 They could either fit into your defined processes and maintain them or help create and build that culture from the ground up.